9654277-svg/Portfolio-/README.md

 ### Group project Game (DIGIPETS) (2025)

-This project was built in Processing, a Java-based creative coding envirment. the game showcases coding with a group and it is called Digipets.
-Digipets is a game where you can clean, play and takk care of a pet. it shows different parts of coding and is a custum UI component creation, and real-time interactions.
+This project was built in Processing, a Java-based creative coding enviroment. the game showcases coding with a group and it is called Digipets.
+Digipets is a game where you can clean, play and take care of a pet. it shows different parts of coding and is a custom UI component creation, and real-time interactions.

 ![](https://github.com/9654277-svg/Portfolio-/blob/main/src/DIGIPETS.png)